-Some non-legally binding policies have not yet been implemented or implementing bodies have reported 'limited progress' on their implementation status as resources were used to implement the legally binding significant threat policies initially.
+A few of the non-legally binding policies have not yet been implemented or implementing bodies have reported 'limited progress' on their implementation status as resources were used to implement the legally binding significant threat policies initially.
 Source Protection Authority staff will continue to work with these bodies to collect information and to support those who are working to implement these policies.